Heating, Ventilation & Air Conditioning

 The A.A.S. degree program provides a well-rounded education in HVAC technology with a thorough understanding of the theory and applications necessary for systems operation.

 Graduates of the A.A.S. degree program will have a thorough understanding of the math and physics that HVAC principles are built upon.
 This program will also prepare the student wishing to pursue a bachelor's degree in HVAC.
 Students interested in a bachelor's degree are advised to contact the HVAC faculty prior to enrollment for specific course suggestions.
-Interested students please see the Calendar of Events for opportunities to visit the HVAC department for initial information or for Program Advisement and Registration (PAR).
+Interested students can sign up for an information session at MCC's Applied Technologies Center for a tour and to learn more about the program.

 No specific high school courses are required.
 Recommended courses include mathematics, mechanical drawing, electricity, and physics.
 You may begin these courses in the Fall or Spring semesters.